About The Princess of Wales

 They offer a unique range of services from antenatal diagnosis through to childhood, into adolescence and on into adult life.

-Children's services at Evelina London are mainly located in their state-of-the-art building alongside St Thomas' Hospital, but they also provide care to young patients in the community in Lambeth and Southwark.Region: UK (England)Members of the Royal Family:The Duchess of Cambridge, Patron
+Children's services at Evelina London are mainly located in their state-of-the-art building alongside St Thomas' Hospital, but they also provide care to young patients in the community in Lambeth and Southwark.Region: UK (England)Members of the Royal Family:The Princess of Wales, Patron

 Family Action (formerly Family Welfare Association)Website: www.family-action.org.uk

-Provides practical, emotional and financial support to those who are experiencing poverty, disadvantage and social isolation across the Country.Region: UK-wideMembers of the Royal Family:The Duchess of Cambridge, Patron
+Provides practical, emotional and financial support to those who are experiencing poverty, disadvantage and social isolation across the Country.Region: UK-wideMembers of the Royal Family:The Princess of Wales, Patron

 Forward TrustWebsite: www.forwardtrust.org.uk

-The Forward Trust empowers people to break the cycles of addiction or crime to move forward with their lives.Region: UK-wideMembers of the Royal Family:The Duchess of Cambridge, Patron
+The Forward Trust empowers people to break the cycles of addiction or crime to move forward with their lives.Region: UK-wideMembers of the Royal Family:The Princess of Wales, Patron

 National Portrait GalleryWebsite: www.npg.org.uk

-The National Portrait Gallery opened in 1896 and features portraits of the most famous people in British history.Region: UK-wideMembers of the Royal Family:The Duchess of Cambridge, Patron
+The National Portrait Gallery opened in 1896 and features portraits of the most famous people in British history.Region: UK-wideMembers of the Royal Family:The Princess of Wales, Patron

 Natural History MuseumWebsite: www.nhm.ac.uk

 The Natural History Museum's vision is to advance their knowledge of the natural world, inspiring better care of our planet.
-The Museum's mission is to maintain and develop their collections, and use them to promote the discovery, understanding, responsible use and enjoyment of the natural world.Region: UK (England)Members of the Royal Family:The Duchess of Cambridge, Patron
+The Museum's mission is to maintain and develop their collections, and use them to promote the discovery, understanding, responsible use and enjoyment of the natural world.Region: UK (England)Members of the Royal Family:The Princess of Wales, Patron